+Adult Homelessness and Repeated Homelessness.
 The 2010 Washington State BRFSS assessed participants' experience of adult homelessness since turning age 18.
-Responses to these items allowed the study team to classify individuals as (i) having never experienced homelessness, (ii) having experienced homelessness one time and (iii) having experienced homelessness multiple times.
-Additional information on these items and response rates in the general population are published elsewhere (Montgomery et al. 2013).
+Responses to these items allowed the study team to classify individuals as (a) having never experienced homelessness, (b) having experienced homelessness one time, and (c) having experienced homelessness multiple times.
+Additional information on these items and response rates in the general population are published elsewhere (Authors, 2013).